-should you run your AC if it's smoky outside Is smoky air from wildfires a regular part of your life?
-If so, you're probably doing everything you can to keep it from infiltrating your home and possibly making you and your family sick.
-You may resort to steps such as keeping windows and doors shut or purchasing portable air cleaners to improve indoor air quality.
-But, should you run your AC if it's smoky outside?
-Battening down your home can create an uncomfortable environment during the warmer months.
-Since you don't want to keep the windows open and let all that smoky air inside, you'll likely depend more on your air conditioning system to stay cool.
-This situation raises an important question: Do air conditioners filter wildfire smoke?
+Is smoky air from wildfires a regular part of your life?
+If so, you're probably doing everything you can to keep it from infiltrating your home and making you and your family sick.
+You may resort to keeping windows and doors shut or purchasing portable air cleaners to improve indoor air quality.
+You might even consider battening down your home, but that can make the warmer months uncomfortable.
+Since you don't want to keep the windows open and let all that smoky air inside, you'll likely depend more on your air conditioning system to stay cool, but you might wonder if air conditioners can filter wildfire smoke.
+This raises an important question: Should you run your AC if it's smoky outside?

 Causes of Smoky Air Outside